MicrosoftDocs/connected-spaces/articles/display-effectiveness-details-page.md

 ## View the Display effectiveness details page

-To see details for a specific display effectiveness zone in Microsoft Dynamics 365 Connected Store public preview, select the desired display name at the bottom of the
+To see details for a specific Display effectiveness zone in Microsoft Dynamics 365 Connected Store, select the desired display name at the bottom of the
 [Display effectiveness summary page](display-effectiveness-summary-page.md).

 ![Details for specific display effectiveness zone](media/analytics-29.PNG "Details for specific display effectiveness zone")